webpack/webpack.js.org/content/guides/lazy-load-react.md

   - chrisVillanueva
 ---

-A component can lazily load dependencies without its consumer knowing using higher order functions, or a consumer can lazily load it's children without its children knowing using a component that takes a function and collection of modules, or some combination of both.
+A component can lazily load dependencies without its consumer knowing using higher order functions, or a consumer can lazily load its children without its children knowing using a component that takes a function and collection of modules, or some combination of both.

 ## LazilyLoad Component